spacetelescope/jwst_validation_notebooks/README.md

 1. Clone the validation notebooks repository: `git clone https://github.com/spacetelescope/jwst_validation_notebooks.git`
 2. Open a terminal window into the newly created directory
-3. Create the Validation Notebooks conda environment: `conda env create -f environment.yml`
+3. Create the Validation Notebooks conda environment: `source setup_environment.sh`
-4. Activate the environment: `conda activate jwst_validation_notebooks`
-5. Set up ipykernel for Jupyter: `python -m ipykernel install --user --name=jwst_validation_notebooks`

 You should now be able to run the notebooks with jupyter (type `jupyter notebook`), or test the creation and running of the test suite by typing `python convert.py`.